robstoll/atrium/.github/CONTRIBUTING.md

-In any case, if you are uncertain how you can contribute, then contact me on [slack](https://join.slack.com/atrium-kotlin/shared_invite/MTk4NTkyODg2OTI5LTE0OTc2NDAzOTQtYWYzMTlmNjAxOQ) and we will figure it out together :)
+In any case, if you are uncertain how you can contribute, then contact me on [slack](https://join.slack.com/atrium-kotlin/shared_invite/MTk4NTkyODg2OTI5LTE0OTc2NDAzOTQtYWYzMTlmNjAxOQ) and we will figure it out together :smile:

 ## Your First Code Contribution
 Fantastic, thanks for your effort!
 Contact me on